umbrand/brand/README.md

 # Folder organization

-The primary organization of the rig is:
+The primary directory organization within the core BRAND directory is:

 ```
 nodes/